Biextensions, bimonoidal functors, multilinear functor calculus, and categorical rings: Some lemmas on symmetric braidings

 which consists of two juxtaposed copies of the same kind of hexagon:

-The latter commutes in any braided monoidal (strictly associative) category.
-Thus in effect the statement of the Lemma holds if and only if Lemma~\ref{lem:10} holds. \end{proof} A \strong{permutative} category is a symmetric monoidal category $(\cat{C},\otimes,c)$ in which associativity and unitality hold strictly.
+The latter commutes in any braided monoidal (strictly associative) category. \end{proof} A \strong{permutative} category is a symmetric monoidal category $(\cat{C},\otimes,c)$ in which associativity and unitality hold strictly.
 Thus the diagrams in Lemmas~\ref{lem:10} and \ref{lem:11} commute if and only if the category $(\cat{C},\otimes,c)$ is permutative.
 On the other hand, the statements of Lemma~\ref{lem:10} and Lemma~\ref{lem:11} hold in general.
 Requiring that $\cat{C}$ be strictly associative merely simplifies the diagrams and overall legibility.
 For example, in the general case the diagram in the statement of Lemma~\ref{lem:10} would need replacing with:

 with a similarly modified proof.
 A similar, but more complicated modifications apply to the diagram in the proof of Lemma~\ref{lem:11}.